merveilles/defunct-Rotonde/README.md

 > Decentralized communication protocol.

+## Contributing

+Want to contribute to Rotonde?
+Have a look at our [contributing documentation](/CONTRIBUTING.md).

 ## Packages

 The Rotonde repo is managed as a monorepo; it's composed of many [npm](https://www.npmjs.com/) packages.